x-company/xinit/README.md

 - **xb-docker-no-layout** to create a Docker file without an Project Layout.
 This UseCase will applicable if you want to build an Service without an Project Layout
 - **xb-docker-health** create an Health Entry in your Dockerfile

+## How to configure and manage the build

+You can manage the behaviour of *xbuild* in a Config File called *xbuild.conf*.
+This File can be found on two locations in your Project Layout.
+One Location is the Folder *.devcontainer* and the another Location is the Build folder in the Home of your Service.
+Why is this so?

+Its reallys simple to understand.
+All Configurations you made in Folder *.devcontainer* is only for your local Development.
+The other File is for Deployment.

+## HowTo configure the Mirrors for install of further Packages

+The same behaviour is for a custom *sources.list*.
+Per default *xbuild* configures your Image with the official Repositories, that can be found in the Internet.
+If you dont have access to the Internet you have to define your own *sources.list* with your custom Mirrors.

 If you want more Informations of *xbuild* please visit <https://github.com/x-company/xbuild>